GeoscienceAustralia/eo-tides/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature suggestion
 about: Suggest an idea for this project
 title: 'Feature request: '
 labels: enhancement
-assignees: ''
+assignees: 'robbibt'

 ---